 Roku is a name synonymous with smart TV software, whether that software comes built into the television itself, or as an extra dongle or box.
 The Streaming Stick+ is currently Roku's top-of-line smart stick, offering support for 4K and HDR video in compatible apps.

 It's double the price but much more advanced than the Roku Express, a budget option you might want to consider if you don't need 4K video or voice control (note that the wireless range is shorter, and the Wi-Fi speed is slower on the budget Roku Express model as well).
+While the newer Roku Streaming Stick 4K also includes Dolby Vision, this is still a great option and often well discounted in sales such as Amazon Prime Day.

 - 7 essential Roku tips: get more from your Roku streamer